 The Level 1 NCEA Physical Education course introduces students to the principles and practices of physical activity, health, and wellbeing.

 Through practical and theoretical learning experiences, students will develop their physical competence, coordination, and fitness levels.
 They will acquire fundamental movement skills, explore different sports and physical activities, and understand basic tactics and rules.

 The course covers topics such as anatomy, physiology, biomechanics, and health-related fitness.
 Students will also enhance their communication, teamwork, and leadership skills.

 Assessment includes practical performance and internal assessments.

-This course lavs a foundation for further study in physical education and fosters a lifelong passion for a healthy and active lifestyle.
+This course lays a foundation for further study in physical education and fosters a lifelong passion for a healthy and active lifestyle.

 The course will include an outdoor camp in Term 1.
 The camp will require students to be absent from school for up to 5 teaching days and thus miss work in their other subjects.
 It is the student's responsibility to make up this missed work.

+COURSE DONATION:

 \$250.00 - EOTC trip (overnight) (approx.)

+UNIT STANDARDS:

+Internal: 5 credits

+ACHIEVEMENT STANDARDS:

-ACHIEVEMENT STANDARDS: Internal: 15 credits
+Internal: 15 credits

-AS/ 1.1 9201
+LEVEL 2

+DURATION: Full year

+ENTRY EXPECTATION:

 Achieved or better in Level 1 NCEA Physical Education, along with a reasonable standard of English and Science at Level 1.

+COURSE DESCRIPTION:

 The Level 2 NCEA Physical Education course provides a comprehensive understanding of physical education, promoting active lifestyles and lifelong well-being.

 Students explore theoretical knowledge and practical application, enhancing performance in physical activities.
 Key areas covered include anatomy, biomechanics, skill acquisition, exercise physiology, and sociocultural influences.
 Students critically analyse factors affecting performance, including nutrition, psychology, and societal influences.
 Ethical and sustainable practices, inclusivity, and equity are also explored.

-Assessment methods include practical performance. reports. and presentations.
+Assessment methods include practical performance, reports, and presentations.

 Students develop training programs, evaluate performances, and improve strategies.
 The course fosters an appreciation for physical activity's benefits, enabling informed decisions and positive contributions to the physical education community.

 The course will include an outdoor camp in Term 1.
 The camp will require students to be absent from school for up to 5 teaching days and thus miss work in their other subjects.
 It is the student's responsibility to make up this missed work.

+COURSE DONATION:

-COURSE DONATION: \$300.00 - EOTC trip (overnight) (approx.) UNIT STANDARDS: Internal.
-6 credits ACHIEVEMENT STANDARDS: Internal: 15 credits
+\$300.00 - EOTC trip (overnight) (approx.)

+UNIT STANDARDS:

+Internal: 6 credits

+ACHIEVEMENT STANDARDS:

+Internal: 19 credits

+LEVEL 3

+DURATION: Full year

+ENTRY EXPECTATION:

 Achieved or better in Level 2 NCEA Physical Education.

-The Level 3 NCEA Physical Education course is designed to further develop students' knowledge, skills, and understanding of physical education concepts.
-This course provides opportunities for students to engage in a range of physical activities while exploring the social, cultural, and scientific aspects of physical education.

-Throughout the course, students will engage in a variety of learning experiences that promote personal growth, physical fitness, and an appreciation for lifelong physical activity.
-They will explore concepts such as biomechanics, exercise physiology, skill acquisition, and the social and cultural influences on physical activity.

-will Students apply theoretical knowledge to practical situations, engaging in individual and teambased physical activities.
-They will develop skills in critical analysis, problem-solving, and decision-making through various physical challenges and scenarios.

-The course will include an outdoor camp in Term 3.
-The camp will require students to be absent from school for up to 5 teaching days and thus miss work in their other subjects.
-It is the student's responsibility to make up this missed work.

-\$600.00 - EOTC trip (overnight) (approx.)

-19 credits Internal:
+COURSE DESCRIPTION: